LinguistDeveloper/clarive/docs/en/rules/palette/job/link-git-rev.markdown

 Form to configure has the following fields:

-- **Title**: Topic title, topic will be found through this param.
+- **Title** - Topic title, topic will be found through this param.

-- **Revision**: The desired revision to be added to the topic field.
+- **Revision** - The desired revision to be added to the topic field.

-- **Field**: Topic field to add the revision.
+- **Field** - Topic field to add the revision.

-- **User**: username to update topic data, if no user is configured, user ‘Clarive’ will be used.
+- **User** - username to update topic data, if no user is configured, user ‘Clarive’ will be used.